-Burchell Wickwire Bryson LLP is accepting applications to fill articled clerk positions for the 2024-2025 articling year.
+Burchell Wickwire Bryson LLP is accepting applications to fill articled clerk positions for the 2024-2025 and 2025-2026 articling years.

-Please send application materials to Jonathan Saumier at firstname.lastname@example.org Applications will be accepted by email or hardcopy.
+Please send application materials to Amanda George at firstname.lastname@example.org Applications will be accepted by email or hardcopy.

-About Us: Burchell Wickwire Bryson LLP is a downtown Halifax, full service law firm, with more than two dozen lawyers and a total complement in excess of 50 people.
+Burchell Wickwire Bryson LLP is a downtown Halifax, full service law firm, with more than 40 lawyers and more than 80 people.
 This makes us a relatively large Halifax law firm, and we take great pride in more than 100 years of providing top quality legal services and client satisfaction.
 The result has been a long list of loyal clients and dedicated professionals.

-Working at Burchell Wickwire Bryson LLP is characterized by a fast-paced, varied and collegial environment.
+Working at Burchell Wickwire Bryson LLP is characterized by a fast-paced and collegial environment.
 We work together to help one another grow as professionals, focused on growing and excelling in a private practice environment.
 Burchell Wickwire Bryson LLP is known for its great workplace culture; we work hard, we enjoy our work, and we respect and enjoy our colleagues at the firm.
-We also enjoy and are proud of our increasingly diverse workplace.

-In terms of practice areas, Burchell Wickwire Bryson LLP has active practices in corporate & commercial transactions, civil litigation, insurance litigation, family law, journalism and media law, and labour & employment.
+In terms of practice areas, Burchell Wickwire Bryson LLP has active practices in corporate & commercial transactions, civil litigation, insurance defence litigation, family law, criminal law and labour & employment.
 Uniquely, we also have the largest and one of the longest standing aboriginal law practices in Atlantic Canada.
 Our aboriginal practice group represents clients in all areas of aboriginal law, including First Nation governance, litigation, land claims, First Nations Economic Development, and aboriginal entrepreneurship.